 Cash provided by operating activities is primarily driven by revenues earned and collected from our franchisees, and profit from our rental operations and financing operations.
 Franchise revenues primarily consist of royalties and franchise fees from Applebee's and IHOP franchised restaurants, IHOP advertising fees and sales of proprietary products by IHOP, each of which fluctuates with increases or decreases in franchise retail sales.
 Franchise retail sales are impacted by the development of IHOP and Applebee's restaurants by our franchisees and by fluctuations in same-restaurant sales.
 Rental operations profit is rental income less rental expenses.
 Rental income includes revenues from operating leases and interest income from direct financing leases.
 Rental income is impacted by fluctuations in same-restaurant sales as some operating leases include a provision for contingent rent based on retail sales and by a progressive decline in rental income as leases expire.
-Rental expenses are costs of prime operating leases and interest expense on prime capital leases on franchise-operated restaurants.
-Interest expense on prime capital leases as well as periodic sales of restaurant equipment.
+Rental expenses are costs of prime operating leases and interest expense on prime capital leases on franchisee-operated restaurants.
+Interest expense on prime capital leases also declines progressively as lease obligations are repaid.
+Financing operations revenue consists of interest income from the financing of franchise fees and equipment leases as well as periodic sales of restaurant equipment.
 Financing income is impacted by a progressive decline in interest revenue as the obligations financed are repaid.
 Financing expenses are primarily the cost of restaurant equipment.

 Cash provided by operating activities decreased \$17.4 million in 2016 compared to 2015.
-Our net income plus the noncash reconciling items shown in our statements of cash flows (primarily depreciation, deferred taxes and stock-based compensation) was essentially unchanged from 2015.
+Our net income plus the non-cash reconciling items shown in our statements of cash flows (primarily depreciation, deferred taxes and stock-based compensation) was essentially unchanged from 2015.
 However, net changes in working capital used cash of \$12.4 million during 2016 as opposed to providing cash of \$4.3 million during 2015.
-This unfavorable change of \$16.8 million primarily resulted from two items unique to 2015 that did not recur in 2016: an increase in collections of gift card receivables due to the 53rd calendar week in fiscal 2015, partially offset by a \$10.4 million reduction of interest payable because of payment of an additional two months of interest in 2015 due to our 2014 refinancing of debt.
+This unfavorable change of \$16.8 million primarily resulted from two items unique to 2015 that did not recur in 2016; an increase in collections of gift card receivables due to the 53rd calendar week in fiscal 2015, partially offset by a \$10.4 million reduction of interest payable because of payment of an additional two months of interest in 2015 due to our 2014 refinancing of debt.